Austinuc/alx-system_engineering-devops/0x02-shell_redirections/README.md

 10-no_more_js | Deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
-11-directories | Counts the number of directories and subdirectories in the current dir 12-newest_files | Displays 10 newest files in the current dir
+11-directories | Counts the number of directories and subdirectories in the current dir 12-newest_files | Displays 10 newest files in the current dir 13-unique | Takes a list of words as input and prints only words that appear exactly once